ArteryTek/AT32F403A_407_Firmware_Library/project/at_start_f403a/examples/can/communication_mode/readme.txt

 /**
   **************************************************************************
   * @file     readme.txt
-  * @version  v2.0.9
+  * @version  v2.1.0
-  * @date     2022-04-25
+  * @date     2022-06-09
   * @brief    readme
   **************************************************************************
   */

-  this demo is based on the at-start board, in this demo, shows how to use the can communication mode. every 1s transmit one message and the led4 blink, if receive a message, les2 blink(message id is 0x400) or led3 blink(message id is not equal to 0x400). set-up
+  this demo is based on the at-start board and at32-comm-ev, in this demo, shows how to use the can communication mode. every 1s transmit one message and the led4 blink, if receive a message, led2 blink(message id is 0x400) or led3 blink(message id is not equal to 0x400). set-up
   - can tx      --->   pb9
   - can rx      --->   pb8